RajKulk16/Batman/README.md

     - Performed logical data cleaning and transformation.

 2. **RFM Modeling:**
+    - RFM stands for Recency, Frequency, and Monetary Value.
+It's a marketing model that segments customers based on their purchasing patterns.
     - Calculated RFM values for each customer.
     - Assigned RFM segments to customers.
     - Assigned loyalty levels to customers based on RFM analysis for targeted marketing.